prologuephp/alerts/readme.md

 ### Adding Alerts

-Since the main `AlertsMessageBag` class which powers the package is just an extension of Illuminate's `MessageBag` class we can leverage its functionality to easily add messages.
+Since the main `AlertsMessageBag` class which powers the package is an extension of Illuminate's `MessageBag` class we can leverage its functionality to easily add messages.

 ```php
 Alert::add('error', 'Error message');